muratk3n/thirdwave/en/tweets/2019/week27.md

 ---

-Bezos space plan is completely doable, and he mapped it all out (as much as possible anyway).
-This is what leadership looks like.
-Follow.

-*2019-7-4 12:46:30*

----

 "@AWeigmannn Total keeps an eye on “very interesting” German H2 projects.
 The production of green #hydrogen with renewable power has become a hot topic in German industry, and a whole range of projects are dedicated to the development of the technology."

 *2019-7-4 8:12:58*